Washington DC, MD to Providence, RI Movers (NEW 2026 Costs)

 How life is different in Washington DC vs. Providence

-• Providence's public transportation has a score of 7 out of 10 versus Washington DC's lower score of 9.
+• Providence's public transportation score of 7 out of 10 is lower than Washington DC's score of 9.

 • Providence's crime rate is lower than Washington DC with a score of 49.84 compared to Washington DC's 60.37.
 This means that Providence neighborhoods are safer than 49.84% of all U.S. neighborhoods, and Washington DC neighborhoods are safer than 60.37%.